 EDFO U341.
-Introduction to Exceptional Learners/Special Education

-(3) Theoretical and practical approaches to the education of the young exceptional child with emphasis on current remedial procedures.
+Introduction to Exceptional Learners/Special Education (3) Theoretical and practical approaches to the education of the young exceptional child with emphasis on current remedial procedures.
 Included are alternative administrative arrangements and sources of academic therapy.
-Supervised field experiences are included.

 EDFO U483.
 Organization and Management of the Diverse Classroom